DanutGavrus/10-C-Applications/1. Fundamental Algorithms and Data Structures/9. Breadth First Search/README.md

 ```
 When run, a generous demo appears showing the steps of the BFS algorithm.
 Visual representation of the graph can be found in the file "Initial Graph For Demo.png".

+## Generated Graphs
+No graphs were generated for this project.

 ## Getting Started
 You can find a .exe version of the project for EASY TESTING.
 Also, this project's code can be found in the .cpp file.